 Removable methods include photo corners and removable photo glue, and considerations for each are explored below.

 Photo corners are a traditional and still-popular photo mounting method.
 Photo corners slip over the corners of photos, and then stick into the album, holding the photos snugly in place.

 The advantage with corners is that no adhesive comes in direct contact with the photo, which is great from an archival viewpoint.
 Using archival quality photo corners is an easy way to mount photos safely for the long term.

 Photos can be removed from photo corners by bending them gently in the middle so they pull out of the corners.
 It's also possible to return the photos to the corners when they're no longer required.

 Modern photo corners are usually clear, and ideally made from an archival quality polypropylene plastic or similar, so they don't obscure the photos.
 Regular corners work well for 10x15cm photos, and larger corners can be used for extra security or larger photos.

 Traditional photo corners are also available.
 These are made from embossed paper, and are very similar to photo corners from a hundred years ago, but on a self-adhesive sheet so no licking is required.
 Traditional photo corners bring a decorative element and a nostalgic charm to photo albums.

-Removable photo glue is a water-free gum, like the glue used to stick freebies to magazine covers and so on.
+Removable photo glue is a water-free gum, like the glue used to stick freebies to magazine covers.
 It's a good solution offering both permanence and removability.